ldn-softdev/jtc/User Guide.md

 namespace `val`; option `-p` turns _insert_ operation into _move_
 - `-T'{ "phone number": "+1 {val}" }'` after each walk (in `-i`) a template interpolations occurs here - a new JSON entry is generated from the template and namespace `val` and the new entry is then used for insertion into the respective destination walk (`-w`).
-Thus using teamplates it becomes easy to transmutate existing JSON into a new one.
+Thus using templates it becomes easy to transmutate existing JSON into a new one.

 ## More Examples